qiita-spots/qiita/README.rst

 `Qiita issue tracker <https://github.com/qiita-spots/qiita/issues>`__.

 To install and configure your own Qiita server, see `INSTALL.md <https://github.com/qiita-spots/qiita/blob/master/INSTALL.md>`__.
-However, note that Qiita is a really complex server side software with multiple dependencies and requirements, which makes it not really intended for a "regular" computer or user to install and run for production.
-Nevertheless, it's meant to run just fine on a laptop or small computer for development.
+However, Qiita is not designed to be used locally but rather on a server, we therefore advise against installing your own version on a personal computer.
+Nevertheless, it can run just fine on a laptop or small computer for development and educational purposes.
 For example, for every single PR and release, we install Qiita from scratch as GitHub Actions, you can follow `these steps <https://github.com/qiita-spots/qiita/actions>`__.

 For more specific details about Qiita's philosophy and design visit `the Qiita main site tutorial <https://qiita.microbio.me/static/doc/html/qiita-philosophy/index.html>`__.